-If you need an alternative means of access to any information on the Measure Authoring Tool website, please contact our Help Desk at email@example.com.
+If you need an alternative means of access to any information on the Measure Authoring Tool website, please contact our Support Desk at email@example.com.
 Let us know the nature of your accessibility problem, the web address of the requested information, and your contact information.

 Many of our documents are available in PDF format.
-Version 6.0 of Adobe Reader, formerly called Acrobat Reader, now includes a built in Read Out Loud option.
+Version 6.0 of Adobe Reader, formerly called Acrobat Reader, now includes a built-in Read Out Loud option.
 If your current version of Adobe Reader doesn't have this feature, the updated plug-in is available at no charge from Adobe.

 Reader 6.0 synthesizes the text in Adobe PDF files into speech, using a regular Windows or Macintosh computer, so anyone can read basic Adobe PDF text files aloud, even without a screen reader.
 For more information about this new feature please read Adobe Acrobat 6.0 and Accessibility

-The Read Out Loud Option can be accessed by using the following key board short cuts:
+The Read Out Loud Option can be accessed by using the following keyboard shortcuts:

 - View single page - Shift + Ctrl + V